 Probably, the most famous pastrami in the U.S. comes from Katz’s Delicatessen in New York — If you’ve seen When Harry Met Sally and the “booth scene,” you know Katz’s.

-They not only corn (pickle) their beef, they smoke it, boil it and steam it.
+The Jewish deli not only corns (pickles) its beef, they smoke it, boil it and steam it.
 The process takes weeks.

 Choosing the Right Cut

 At Katz’s, they use beef navel.
 This is a cut of beef near the brisket, but closer to the plate ribs.
 You know…those dinosaur bones I’m always sharing on Instagram.
 Beef navel is not an easy cut to get at the grocer, and trimming the bones off of dino bones is pretty expensive, so I opted for a different cut.